mattudakis/ArduinoLEDClock/README.md

 https://github.com/mattudakis/DIY_WordClock/blob/12852df04a07dd08134136e3b312919e72e92018/Arduino_sketches/WordClock_Main/WordClock_Main.ino#L219-L228

 - Change the month and day value and add additional dates with an additional or `||` statement.
-- If you'd prefer this can be commented out if you don’t want a Birthday message to show.
+- If you'd prefer not to have a Birthday message show, this section of code can be commented out.

 &nbsp;